amingoltabar/find-LCM/README.md

 # find-LCM
-This program receives a list .Then receives 2 indexes and calculates the LCM of their elements.
+This program receives a list .Then receives 2 indexes and finds the LCM of their elements.